ppy/osu-wiki/wiki/History_of_osu!/2010/en.md

 ## March

-Through February to March, [peppy](https://osu.ppy.sh/users/2) organised an art competition dedicated to banners for in-game challenges, with the prize being the art's official recognition and a year of [osu!supporter](/wiki/osu!supporter) or physical goods.
+Through February to March, ::peppy::{ user-id=2 } organised an art competition dedicated to banners for in-game challenges, with the prize being the art's official recognition and a year of [osu!supporter](/wiki/osu!supporter) or physical goods.
 After a [community voting](https://osu.ppy.sh/community/forums/topics/27112?n=1) round, the osu! team made the final choice.[^art-challenge]

 On March 8, an osu! update brought considerable performance and audio improvements to the game.[^stable-b1485]